bateman/dynkaas/README.md

 Usage instructions
 ------------------
-Launch from cron or command line.
+Launch from cron or command line. **Safest bet is to run it every day, at most evey 3**.
+Although Dyndns sends these messages every 30 days, you cannot run the script every 30 days too.
+If you run the script on the 30th day _before_  acutally getting the email, that would expire before next execution, and so would your free account.

 Usage:
 `dynkas.py [OPTIONS]`